 Previous Year Papers and Mock Tests

 The JEE exams will test an aspirant’s knowledge, speed, and accuracy.
 To remember and recall a vast pool of topics and concepts can be draining.
-The best way to revise for an exam like JEE is to solve previous year’s papers and take as many mock tests possible.
+The best way to revise for an exam like JEE is to solve previous year’s papers and take as many mock tests as possible.
 This is a good way for aspirants to begin revision, as these mock tests give a clear picture of what topics need improvement and revision.

-To know where things are going wrong is the first step to rectify it.
+Knowing where things are going wrong is the first step to rectify it.